Srđan Babić

-Srđan Babić (Срђан Бабић; born 22 April 1996) is a Serbian professional footballer who plays as a defender for Spanish club Almería.
+Srđan Babić (Срђан Бабић; born 22 April 1996) is a Serbian professional footballer who plays as a defender for Russian Premier League club Spartak Moscow and the Serbia national team.

 Club career

 Vojvodina

 Babić started out at his hometown club Borac Banja Luka, before joining the youth system of Vojvodina in August 2011.
 He made his first team debut under manager Branko Babić on 1 March 2014, playing the full 90 minutes in a 2–0 home win over Voždovac.
 Despite making only eight league appearances in the 2013–14 season, Babić was named in the competition's best eleven.
 He also helped his team win the Serbian Cup, scoring a goal in a 2–0 victory over Jagodina in the final.
 In the 2014–15 season, Babić was a regular choice at centre-back, making 27 appearances in all competitions.

 Real Sociedad

 On 8 July 2015, Babić signed a four-year contract with Spanish side Real Sociedad, being assigned to the reserves in Segunda División B. He was an undisputed starter during the 2015–16 campaign, making 31 appearances and scoring three goals.